kyleatmore/KyleFitnessPal/README.md

 ### Adding Goals

-I plan to allow users to update their goals, which will let me show users progress.
+I plan to allow users to add new goals and see their weight loss progression over time.

 ### Saved Foods / Exercises